krisbolton/cyber-warfare-explained/introduction.md

 # Introduction

-This book aims to examine cyber war for a public audience.
+This book aims to illuminate cyber war for a public audience.
 The nature of a highly-connected internet, with the proliferation of emerging paradigmns and technologies such as the Internet of Things (IoT) and 5G, along with old issues, such as misinformation, mean state cyber operations have increasing potential to effect the daily lives of citizens of all nations.
-We will cut though (but not skip) the technical aspects of complex multi-layered cyber attacks, dive into international relations and become analysists to discover the why, what, when and how of cyber warfare.
+We will cut though (but not skip) the technical aspects of complex multi-layered cyber attacks, dive into international relations and become analysts to discover the why, what, when and how of cyber warfare.

 To date, cyber operations have undermined democratic elections in the United States<sup><a href="#ref-1">[1]</a><a href="#ref-2">[2]</a></sup>, disrupted and prevented medical care in the United Kingdom<sup><a href="">[3]</a></sup>, caused blackouts in Ukraine<sup><a href="#ref-4">[4]</a></sup>, physically damaged industrial machinery in Iran<sup><a href="#ref-5">[5]</a></sup>, threatened the safety of human workers in Saudi Arabia<sup><a href="#ref-6">[6]</a></sup> and they damage economies and international order every day<sup><a href="#ref-7">[7]</a></sup>.
 We will discover the reasons for each of these well-known campaigns, and the lesser known ones.